Shooting kills one, injures another at Buckhead apartment complex, police say

 One victim was shot and killed and another injured in the early morning hours Nov.
 1 outside a Buckhead apartment complex, police said.

-The suspect, an approximately six-foot-tall black male in his 20’s, shot the two victims outside the Allure at Brookwood complex, located at 40 Peachtree Valley Circle, at 2:21 a.m., the Atlanta Police Department said in a written statement.
+The suspect, an approximately 6-foot-tall black male in his 20s, shot the two victims outside the Allure at Brookwood complex, located at 40 Peachtree Valley Road, at 2:21 a.m., the Atlanta Police Department said in a written statement.

 One victim was dead at the scene when police arrived.
 The other was transported to Grady Memorial Hospital with non-life threatening injuries, police said.